Kerdon is a freelance writer who has worked in both the corporate training industry and the academic medical training industry.

 If your project is for an external client, encourage them at the start to build in some contingency into the budget (perhaps 10%).
 This will allow them some room to move within the scope and will mean that it will be easier to get the project to completion without having to go back through Procurement for every little change.

-5. Communicate With the Team
+5. Communicate with the team

 If your project spans multiple weeks or months (or even years), set up a regular meeting time with the team.
-If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Webex session.
+If your team is globally dispersed, you can hold this meeting at a convenient time for all via a conference call or session such as a Zoom or Webex session.

-Make sure that each member of the team understands the bigger picture and that they all understand the effect of them doing a good (or bad) job will have on the other members of the team.
+Make sure that each member of the team understands the bigger picture and that they all understand the effect them doing a good (or bad) job will have on the other members of the team.

 Write up a project brief to help new members get on board quickly and get up to speed.

-6. Test Early/Prototype
+6. Test early/prototype

 No matter what you are building, don't get too far into production without testing how you are doing.
 If possible, build an early prototype and get that out to the decision makers for their input.
 The earlier you get this input, the less re-working you will need to do later.